Collaborative Problem Solving in Mixed Reality: A Study on Visual Graph Analysis: Results

 \paragraph{Ad hoc pair---Nominal pair} The average measured completion time of a nominal pair was $80.00s\pm64.35$, compared to the ad hoc pair's $83.17s\pm64.74$.
-The geometric mean completion time was $65.16s$ and $65.50s$, respectively.
-There was no significant difference between the means~(Fig.~\ref{fig:acc_completiontime})~(c), which was consistent with bootstrapping.
-Ca. $20.7\%$ of the total variance~($95$\% CI $\left[e^{0.22}, e^{0.38}\right]$) was from participants.
+The nominal pair's geometric mean completion time was $65.50s$.
+There was no significant difference between the two means~(Fig.~\ref{fig:acc_completiontime}~(c)), which was consistent with bootstrapping.